• LinkedIn

 Duke of Edinburgh – Silver Award Practice Expedition

-May 8, 2025/in Duke of Edinburgh, Events, General News, Trips & Visits /by Presdales School
+April 24, 2026/in Duke of Edinburgh, General News, Trips & Visits /by Presdales School

-During the first week back after Easter, 68 of our Year 10 students went on their practice expedition for their Silver DofE Award.
-At the start the weather was wet and cold so their waterproofs were immediately put to the test but the students maintained bright smiles and greeted their instructors with enthusiasm and excitement which was lovely to see.
+During the first week back after Easter, 77 of our Year 10 students went on their practice expedition for their Silver DofE Award.
+Our students maintained bright smiles and greeted their instructors with enthusiasm and excitement which was lovely to see.
 They set out on their day one routes and easily managed the more complex navigation which is required at Silver level, finishing at the campsite in good time to enjoy cooking by the fire and some fun time.

 Anyone who has participated in the DofE Programme knows it’s an invaluable experience that teaches young people essential life skills for their futures and we are so pleased so many students at Presdales take part.